quixio/quix-docs/docs/platform/tutorials/eventDetection/data-acquisition.md

 		- Opens the CSV file using Pandas.

-		- Renames some columns so the Quix SDK teams them as tags.
+		- Renames some columns so Quix Streams teams them as tags.

 		- Then streams each row to the `phone-data` topic.